William Blair Analysts Raise Earnings Estimates for BJ’s Restaurants, Inc. (NASDAQ:BJRI)

-BJ’s Restaurants (NASDAQ:BJRI) last issued its quarterly earnings results on Wednesday, February 10th.
-The restaurant operator reported ($0.80) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.80).
-The firm had revenue of $197.00 million during the quarter, compared to analyst estimates of $196.78 million.
-BJ’s Restaurants had a negative return on equity of 7.46% and a negative net margin of 2.90%.
+BJ’s Restaurants (NASDAQ:BJRI) last posted its quarterly earnings results on Wednesday, April 21st.
+The restaurant operator reported ($0.14) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.66) by $0.52.
+BJ’s Restaurants had a negative net margin of 2.90% and a negative return on equity of 7.46%.
+The business had revenue of $223.31 million during the quarter, compared to the consensus estimate of $202.45 million.
+During the same quarter last year, the firm posted ($0.22) EPS.
+BJ’s Restaurants’s revenue was down 12.3% compared to the same quarter last year.

 About BJ’s Restaurants